-The decrease in the benefit obligation is due to significantly higher discount rates in 2022 and slightly higher discount rates in 2021.
-Updated census data and actuarial assumptions also contributed to the decrease in both fiscal years.
+The increase in the benefit obligation is due to the Acquisition in 2023.
+The decrease in the benefit obligation in 2022 is due to significantly higher discount rates and updated census data and actuarial assumptions.

 The assumptions used to measure the net periodic benefit cost for postretirement benefit obligations are: